-Over just a few short decades, Japan has embraced modern innovations and accelerated into the future while taking increasing care of its many outsanding heritage and beauty spots.
+Over just a few short decades, Japan has embraced modern innovations and accelerated into the future while taking increasing care of its many outstanding heritage and beauty spots.
 Take the bullet train or enter one of Japan’s deluxe luxury hotels and step into a world which closely mirrors ours in the west, yet look closer and you’ll find it to be distinctly Japanese in the details.
 Travel at 300 kph on the bullet train and have a bento lunchbox while marvelling at how everything runs exactly to schedule; catch glimpses of kimonos that are still worn by women for various special occasions as well as by the geisha of Kyoto and Kanazawa; explore the natural wonders of Mount Fuji; explore the hidden paths around the many living temples and shrines, and experience a level of hospitality that we can often only wish for back home.
 For an unforgettable treat the famous Cherry blossom season tends to bloom from the end of March on Kyushu, southernmost of the four main islands of Japan.
 A luxury holiday in Japan has all of this and more.

 Japan has the reputation of being an expensive country, but a hearty bowl of ramen or some side-street sushi can be just a few hundred yen and you never need to tip anybody.
 That said, Japan has some of the most luxurious and exclusive restaurants and spa retreats in the world.
-From the dozens of Michelin-starred restaurants serving cosmopolitan cuisine to the proudly Japanese multi-course kaiseki feasts included with a ryokan stay, Japan is a food lover’s paradise.
+From the dozens of Michelin-starred restaurants serving cosmopolitan cuisine to the uniquely Japanese multi-course kaiseki feasts included with a ryokan stay, Japan is a food lover’s paradise.
 Some of these ryokan preserve the architecture and customs of pre-modern Japan, with sliding screen doors, bamboo-mat floors and ornamental gardens.
-Others have a new take on the old traditions, such as the new Amanemu opening in spring 2016.
+Others have a new take on the old traditions, such as the new Amanemu spa retreat with spacious open-air onsen baths.
 There are also many landscaped havens open to the public in the cities, from Shinjuku Gyoen with its Japanese and European areas, to the austere but equally beautiful zen and moss gardens in Kyoto.